Snowy Pass Stromatolite — Wyoming [226 g ~ 2.1 Ga] Lg

 - Collections: A scientifically significant addition to private and institutional collections.

-- Display: A great centerpiece for geology collections, museums, classrooms, or personal exhibits.
+- Display: An excellent centerpiece for geology collections, museums, classrooms, or personal exhibits.

-This Snowy Pass Stromatolite is a great specimen for studying, Snowball Earth, Glaciers, the Great Oxidation Event.
+This Snowy Pass Stromatolite is an excellent specimen for studying Snowball Earth, Glaciers, and the Great Oxidation Event.
 It is an example of the exceptional transformative power of one of the first microbial mat ecosystems, the stromatolites.